kitnil/awesome/README.md

 ## Ruby

+- [cons](https://github.com/scottjad/cons) - makes consuming media so fast and easy that one might consume too much
 - [colorls](https://github.com/athityakumar/colorls) - A Ruby gem that beautifies the terminal's ls command, with color and font-awesome icons. :tada:
 - [ruby-warrior](https://github.com/ryanb/ruby-warrior) - Game written in Ruby for learning Ruby and artificial intelligence.
 - [musical-artifacts](https://github.com/lfzawacki/musical-artifacts) - Helping to catalog, preserve and free the artifacts you need to produce music.